okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/test-qa/index.md

 * [Okta SCIM Test Plan](/standards/SCIM/SCIMFiles/okta-scim-test-plan.xlsx).

-When you are have completed all the testing, you can [submit your app to the OIN](/docs/guides/submit-app/).
+When you have completed all the testing, you can [submit your app to the OIN](/docs/guides/submit-app/).